walshbr/introduction-to-text-analysis/archives/nines.md

 # NINES

 Once a text is encoded in TEI, the work of a textual scholar has only begun.
 Most of the peer-reviewed materials in NINES are encoded in TEI, though it might not be clearly apparent at first glance.
+You can find the materials of *The Old Bailey Online* by clicking "View as XML" at the bottom of a particular entry (TEI is a version of XML, which is a more general [markup language](https://en.wikipedia.org/wiki/Markup_language)).

 NINES mission:
 The Networked Infrastructure for Nineteenth-Century Electronic Scholarship (NINES) is one such resource.
 NINES attempts to gather archived materials pertaining to the Nineteenth Century in a way that promotes access and